paulohenriquevn/aws-solutions-architect/README.md

 ---

-Essas são as questões 119 a 123.
-Se desejar continuar, posso seguir com as próximas questões!
 ### Questão 124

-**Texto original:**
-A company has a highly dynamic batch processing job that uses many Amazon EC2 instances to complete it.
-The job is stateless in nature, can be started and stopped at any given time with no negative impact, and typically takes upwards of 60 minutes total to complete.
-The company has asked a solutions architect to design a scalable and cost-effective solution that meets the requirements of the job.
-What should the solutions architect recommend?

-**Tradução:**
 Uma empresa tem um trabalho de processamento em lote altamente dinâmico que usa muitas instâncias Amazon EC2 para completá-lo.
 O trabalho é sem estado, pode ser iniciado e interrompido a qualquer momento sem impacto negativo, e normalmente leva mais de 60 minutos para ser concluído.
 A empresa pediu a um arquiteto de soluções para projetar uma solução escalável e custo-efetiva que atenda aos requisitos do trabalho.
 O que o arquiteto de soluções deve recomendar?